Search tips

 Parentheses

-In most databases, parentheses can be used to group terms and to express in what order the database should search the different terms and expressions.
+In most databases, parentheses can be used to group terms and to express in what order the database should search the different terms.
 The parentheses tells the search engine to search the terms within them first, together, and then combine them with the terms outside of the parentheses.
+An alternative in some databases is to write the different groups of terms in different search boxes.

 Search in blocks

-Search for one terms group or aspect at the time, using OR, to make sure that all aspects/search blocks retrieve combinable hits.
-This allows you to adjust your search string if needed.
-The search history feature can be useful here as it provides an overview and the possibility to combine search sets in an effective way.
+The database search history feature can be useful as it provides an overview and the possibility to combine search blocks in an effective way.

 Search one aspect at the time: